mosaic-group/openfpm-website/src/building.md

 - _Lloc_ The location _loc_ where to search for _lib_
 - _Idir_ Add the directory _dir_ to the list of directories to be searched for header files during preprocessing.

-This could be done manually when compiling the example codes or with the following tool that produces the file _example.mk_ The file has to be placed in the folder _example_.
+This could be done manually when compiling the example codes or with the following tool that produces the file _example.mk_.
+_**Warning**: OpenFPM installed and the gpu examples have to be compiled in the same mode (i.e. via nvcc, hip, alpaka or gpu-emulated (SEQUENTIAL, OpenMP))_<br>
+The file has to be placed in the folder _example_.
 ```sh
 ./script/create_example.mk.sh $PREFIX_DEPENDS $PREFIX_OPENFPM